8 min read • Published 18 Feb 25

 Financial reports are tailored to meet audiences’ needs and specific requirements.
 Recognising the individuals who depend on these reports and the reasons behind them is essential in understanding their significance.
 Let’s look at the users of statements and how this data helps them:

-- Investors : Determine potential risks and rewards of investment.
+- Investors: Determine potential risks and rewards of investment.
 Evaluate profitability, solvency, and future growth prospects.

-- Creditors : Assess a company’s ability to repay loans.
+- Creditors: Assess a company’s ability to repay loans.
 Analyse factors like debt levels and cash flow to determine creditworthiness.

-- Management : Track company performance, identify areas for improvement, and make strategic decisions.
+- Management: Track company performance, identify areas for improvement and make strategic decisions.

-- Analysts : Research and evaluate companies and provide investment recommendations to clients.
+- Analysts: Research and evaluate companies and provide investment recommendations to clients.

-- Consumers : Gain insights into a company’s financial health, particularly when considering large purchases or establishing long-term relationships.
+- Consumers: Gain insights into a company’s financial health, particularly when considering large purchases or establishing long-term relationships.

 What are Different Types of Financial Statements?

 Financial reports serve as the foundation for understanding a business’s well-being.
 They offer a view into a company’s performance, profitability, and overall economic standing.
 These pivotal records are utilised by investors, lenders, analysts, and even company leadership to make informed decisions.
+There are various financial statements types.

 1. Balance Sheet